FelipeRodriguezMX/hytera-pnc560-scanner/README.md

-# scanner
+# hytera

-A new Flutter plugin project.
+A new Flutter project.

 ## Getting Started